weaviate/weaviate/docs/en/contribute/roadmap.md

 # Roadmap

-> SHORT DESCRIPTION OF THIS DOC
+> Roadmap with planning and historic implementation.

 Based on the technology & concept summary which you can find [here](https://www.semi.network/knowledge-base/learn/technology-summary/).